NikollbibajNoah/auth-server/README.md

 # Auth Server
 A lightweight and powerful auth server to connect via REST API.
 This project is created with Node.js and useful libraries like **Fastify**, **jsonwebtoken** and **Prisma**.
 The authentication server uses stateless JWT tokens to authenticate users.

+It is also published as a ready-to-use Docker image, so it can be dropped into any backend project as a standalone building block without needing this project's source code (see [Run with Docker](#run-with-docker)).

 ## Table of Contents
 - [Features](#features)
 - [Technologies](#technologies)